PSORLab/EAGO.jl/README.md

 ## Related Packages

-- [ValidatedNumerics.jl](https://github.com/JuliaIntervals/ValidatedNumerics.jl): A Julia library for validated interval calculations, including basic interval extensions, constraint programming, and interval contractors.
+- [ValidatedNumerics.jl](https://github.com/JuliaIntervals/ValidatedNumerics.jl): A Julia library for validated interval calculations, including basic interval extensions, constraint programming, and interval contractors
-- [MAiNGO](http://swmath.org/software/27878): An open-source mixed-integer nonlinear programming package in C++ that utilizes MC++ for relaxations.
+- [MAiNGO](https://avt-svt.pages.rwth-aachen.de/public/maingo/): An open-source mixed-integer nonlinear programming package in C++ that utilizes MC++ for relaxations
-- [MC++](https://github.com/coin-or/MCpp): A mature McCormick relaxation package in C++ that also includes McCormick-Taylor, Chebyshev Polyhedral, and Ellipsoidal arithmetics.
+- [MC++](https://github.com/coin-or/MCpp): A mature McCormick relaxation package in C++ that also includes McCormick-Taylor, Chebyshev Polyhedral, and Ellipsoidal arithmetics

 ## References

-1. A. Mitsos, B. Chachuat, and P. I. Barton. **McCormick-based relaxations of algorithms.** *SIAM Journal on Optimization*, 20(2):573–601, 2009.
+1. Mitsos, A., Chachuat, B., and Barton, P.I. **McCormick-based relaxations of algorithms.** *SIAM Journal on Optimization*.
+20(2): 573–601 (2009).
-2. K.A.
-Khan, HAJ Watson, P.I.
-Barton. **Differentiable McCormick relaxations.** *Journal of Global Optimization*, 67(4):687-729 (2017).
+2. Khan, K.A., Watson, H.A.J., and Barton, P.I. **Differentiable McCormick relaxations.** *Journal of Global Optimization*.
+67(4): 687-729 (2017).
-3. Stuber, M.D., Scott, J.K., Barton, P.I.: **Convex and concave relaxations of implicit functions.** *Optim.
-Methods Softw.* 30(3), 424–460 (2015)
+3. Stuber, M.D., Scott, J.K., and Barton, P.I.: **Convex and concave relaxations of implicit functions.** *Optimization Methods and Software* 30(3): 424–460 (2015).
-4. A., Wechsung JK Scott, HAJ Watson, and PI Barton. **Reverse propagation of McCormick relaxations.** *Journal of Global Optimization* 63(1):1-36 (2015).
+4. Wechsung, A., Scott, J.K., Watson, H.A.J., and Barton, P.I. **Reverse propagation of McCormick relaxations.** *Journal of Global Optimization* 63(1): 1-36 (2015).
-5. Bracken, Jerome and McCormick, Garth P. **Selected Applications of Nonlinear Programming**, John Wiley and Sons, New York, 1968.
+5. Bracken, J., and McCormick, G.P. *Selected Applications of Nonlinear Programming.* John Wiley and Sons, New York (1968).